daronphang/programming-resources/caching/CDN/CDN.md

 ### How it works

 1. Browser requests local DNS to resolve domain name.
 If it caches the resolution result of the domain name, it responds directly back to the user.
-Otherwise, a recursion request is made to the entire DNS system for resolution, which points to the CDN dedicated DNS server by CNAME.
-DNS server returns the IP address of the CDN's GSLB back to the user
+Otherwise, a recursion request is made to the entire DNS system for resolution, which points to the CDN dedicated DNS server (edge server) by CNAME.
+DNS server returns the IP address of the CDN's GSLB back to the user.
+The SSL/TLS certificate typically **belongs to the CNAME** and not to the primary domain
 2. User initiates a content URL access request to the GSLB
 3. GSLB selects a regional LB in the user's region based on the user's IP address and the requested content URL
 4. User initiates a content URL access request to the regional LB